Why You’re Accidently Ticking Off Your Peers and Frustrating Your Coworkers

 It’s easy to under-invest in coworker relationships.
 Leaders tend to focus on their team and boss first and hope the peer relationships will evolve naturally.
 Just like any human interaction, coworker relationships take time and energy to grow properly.

 In addition, peer relationships are naturally tricky since you’re often competing in a stack rack, for resources or for senior leader attention.

-Make a deliberate investment in the relationship.
+If you want to avoid frustrating your coworkers, make a deliberate investment in the relationship.
 Take time to understand your coworker’s goals and objectives.
 Ask them what worries them and how you can help.
 Break bread.
 Learn about who they are outside of work.
 Invest in their success.

 5. Not Asking For Help

 When you know your coworkers are slammed, you don’t want to ask for help.
 But if others are reaching out and supporting one another, not asking for help can be perceived as arrogance.